Last Updated on September 8, 2021 by Rebecca Lake

 A lot of things.

-- Siteground is reasonably priced–you can get hosting starting as little as $3.95/month.
+- Siteground is reasonably priced–you can get hosting starting under $7 a month.

 - Their customer service team is great and super responsive if you need help.

 - Uptime is consistent, so you don’t have to worry about your site crashing.